GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/1_DesigningVariantC.md

 !!! note "Assumptions"

-    - You have already performed trimming and filtering of your reads and saved in a directory called trimmed_reads.
+    - You have already performed trimming and filtering of your reads and saved in a directory called `trimmed_reads`.
     - You have a reference genome saved in a directory called `ref_genome`.

-In this workshop, we have already trimmed the reads and downloaded the reference genome for you.
+In this workshop we have already trimmed the reads and downloaded the reference genome for you.
 First, it is always good to verify where we are:

 !!! terminal "script"